freon4dsl/Freon-example/README.md

 Under the `View` menu you can deselect the `myTables` option to get a view as text without tables.

 Styling is done though a collection of css variables in `style/_freon_theme-light.scss`.
+If you change the theme, run `yarn prepare-app` to uopdate the running app with the new style.